joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/04/movies/scary-movie-review.html

 **Ohio State Agrees to $100 Million Payout Over Sexual Abuse Claims**\
-`The deal with 279 former students is the latest in the long running case at the university.
+`The deal with 279 former students is the latest in the long-running case at the university.
 In all, nearly 600 people who said they were abused by an athletic department doctor have settled.`\
 https://www.nytimes.com/2026/06/04/us/ohio-state-sexual-abuse-settlement.html

 **New Research Suggests a Possible Path to Prevent Lung Cancer**\